NoahHerrin/Smarty-Pants/readme.md

 ## Smarty Pants done correctly

 desired functionalities
-    - create a functional graph
+    - represent items as verticies on a graph
     - connect items using edges to represent relations
     - add, remove, edit existing vertecies
     - add, remove, edit existing edges
+    - display a list of s